sladjkf/sladjkf.github.io/content/misc/coffee.md

 **Rating: 8/10**

 In my opinion this is the best library on UMD's campus, and quite underrated too (but shh don't tell anyone).
 There are cubicles so you don't feel too distracted by others when you're working, and the desks are huge, especially if you can snag one of the L-shaped ones.
 Really helpful for someone like me who has a tablet, a binder full of scribblings, and a book out while working.
 Quiet, good amount of natural light, clean.
 Unfortunately it is not always the case that you can find study spots with natural light at UMD....
 Go see a show here if you're not studying.

+(Update as of Fall 2025 - they got rid of a lot of the cubicles, but this is probably still the best.)

 ### [Cuppa Tea](https://maps.app.goo.gl/oPqVvaZUqp7Ymoeu5)